stonehippo/makeymaker.js/README.md

 The left click is the preset event when the library loads.

 It's possible to change the event type sent from the Makey Makey Go via the [remap page]().
-If you do change the event, you'll want to enable Makey Maker support.
+If you do change the event, you'll want to enable Makey Maker support in this library as well.
 To do this, you need to register a new event type.
 For, example, to tell the library to listen for key presses on "m":

 ```
 window.makeymaker.registerEventType("LOWER_M_PRESS", {